-2. Steady demand for occupational health & safety Professionals in Winnipeg
+2. Steady demand for health and safety professionals in Canada

-The latest employment report from the Government of Canada Job Bank shows steady demand for health and safety officers in Winnipeg, and across Manitoba.
-This occupation received a 2/3 star-rating from the Job Bank, citing growth in the sector, and a balance between job-seekers and employers.
+The latest employment report from the Government of Canada Job Bank shows steady demand for health and safety officers across Canada.

 If you're passionate about protecting people in the workplace, but don't want to invest years in post-secondary training, this career path is an ideal option.

-Colleges in Winnipeg offer occupational health and safety programs that take less than 1 year to complete.
-For example, Herzing College delivers an Occupational Health and Safety Diploma that takes just 8 months to finish, full-time.
-The training also includes a guaranteed 4-week internship.
+For example, Herzing College delivers an Occupational Health and Safety Diploma that takes just 12 months, full-time.
+The training also includes a guaranteed 8-week internship.